 To investigate whether SJWs are empirically distinguishable from other leftists, I collected more than a million Twitter status updates by more than 500 individuals who self-identify as “SJW” or “social justice warrior” in their Twitter bio.
 I manually checked the accounts and removed cases where SJW was used in other ways, (e.g. as initials for someone’s full name.)
 I then collected a similarly sized sample of tweets drawn randomly from the Twitterverse, and a similarly sized sample from accounts whose profile includes the phrase “FeelTheBern.”
 These are our reference groups: the average user, and then Bernie Sanders supporters.
 The intuition for isolating Bernie Sanders supporters is that their broader-based, often class-centric, democratic socialism likely revolves around principles different than those at the core of SJWism.
 To be sure, there would certainly be SJWs within the camp of “Berners,” but the center of gravity is likely different.
 Note, however, that this overlap is not a problem for us; in fact, it will only make differences between SJWs and Berners harder to distinguish statistically, which means that, if I identify some, this confounding should increase rather than decrease our confidence that these differences are real.

 In future work I hope to pursue this question in greater detail, but for this blog post, I am curious about the possibility that SJWs have different “moral foundations” compared to the average leftist.
-Do SJWs have different moral intuitions, relative to the average leftist?
-Jonathan Haidt and his co-authors have identified specific moral foundations, some of which help to explain the difference between leftists and conservatives (see The Righteous Mind).
-Might these differences in moral intuitions also help to explain SJWism as a deviation from general leftism?
+Moral Foundations Theory may help.
+Jonathan Haidt and his co-authors have identified specific moral foundations, some of which help to explain the difference between leftists and conservatives (see Haidt’s book The Righteous Mind).
+Might these differences in the sense of moral justice also help to explain SJWism as a deviation from general leftism?

 After reducing the samples to English-only status updates, I then reduced the two largest corpora to equal the smallest of the three.
 Each final corpus consists of 894,337 tweets.
 I then applied the Moral Foundations Dictionary developed by Graham and Haidt, using the R package quanteda.
 One question is whether SJWs are generally more moralistic.
 A first look at the total number of moral features across the three corpora shows that SJWs are not generally more moralistic than Berners.
 For both groups, there are about .3 moral features per tweet, on average (about .32 for Berners and .3 for SJWs).
 Unsurprisingly, both activist tendencies invoke moral terms more frequently than in the random sample of tweets (20% moralistic.)